How To Grow Amaryllis

-They are best planted in October, November and December and can provide a welcome addition of colour to your home during the cold winter months and particularly over the Christmas period.
+They are best planted in October, November and December, and they can provide a welcome addition of colour to your home during the cold winter months.
+They can particularly be useful over the festive period by including the plant in your decorations or as a table centrepiece.

 Choose large plump bulbs as soon as they are available in autumn and winter.

-Plant the bulbs as soon as you buy them in a heavy clay pot (this is for balance, as Amaryllis flowers on tall stems can be very top heavy).
+Plant the bulbs on the day you buy them in a heavy clay pot (this is for balance, as Amaryllis flowers on tall stems can be quite top heavy).
 Make sure the pot has a hole in the bottom and choose a sturdy saucer (or a spare kitchen saucer if you’re stuck!) to collect any excess water.

 Spread the fleshy roots of the Amaryllis bulb on top of this compost.
 The neck of the bulb needs to protrude out of the pot by about a third.